jarrettmeyer/jarrettmeyer.github.io/_posts/2016-10-13-hard-drive-failure-rates.md

 ---
 title: Hard Drive Failure Rates
 layout: post
 date: 2016-10-13
 tags: r statistics
+thumbnail: /assets/images/r-logo.svg
 ---

 Someone on [Reddit asked about storing 200TB of data](https://www.reddit.com/r/datascience/comments/574niq/where_can_i_cheaply_get_around_200_tb_of_storage/) as cheaply as possible.
 One response suggested to store the data locally and then selling the drives when the project was completed.
 I brought up disaster recovery.
 Was my question justified?